 #7: Consider Close Interactions To Speed Things Up

 I give this tip in several of my blog posts and still believe it’s a secret weapon with chinchilla bonding.

 You need close interaction in the beginning phases of socializing a chinchilla.

 If you have too large of an area for playtime, they will simply jump off walls and interact from a distance.

-For those of you who don’t know the story, I purchased my chinchilla without prior safety planning for a chinchilla safe playroom.
+For those of you who don’t know the story, I purchased my chinchilla without planning for a chinchilla safe playroom in advance.